cplain/cplain.github.io/_posts/2015-10-6-google-tag-manager.markdown

 However there is one drawback, only one Receiver can register itself for this intent.
 If we want multiple receivers we are in trouble and it is surprising how frequently this can come up.

-Fortunately it is a simple fix as well.
+Fortunately there is a simple fix for this as well.
 We need to create our own receiver and from there fire everything we want.

 &nbsp;